Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "I’m not sure you *played* anything."

 "Ha!
-Well, that’s fair…but now.
+Well, that’s fair... but now.
 You summoned the HEAT.
 I do recall explicitly forbidding that."

 "I don’t care.
 This is too important and I’m not going to let a game get in the way of that."